NVlabs/Deep_Object_Pose/readme.md

 ## Installing

-We have tested on Ubuntu 20.04 with ROS Noetic with an NVIDIA Titan X and RTX 2080ti with python 3.8.
+We have tested on Ubuntu 20.04 with ROS Noetic with an NVIDIA Titan X and RTX 2080ti with Python 3.8.
 The code may work on other systems.

+---
+***NOTE***

+For hardware-accelerated ROS2 inference support, please visit [Isaac ROS DOPE](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_dnn_inference/tree/main/isaac_ros_dope) which has been tested with ROS2 Foxy on Jetson AGX Xavier/JetPack 4.6 and on x86/Ubuntu 20.04 with RTX3060i.

+---

 The following steps describe the native installation.
 Alternatively, use the provided [Docker image](docker/readme.md) and skip to Step #7.